oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

       ```console
       kubectl delete -f app.yaml
       ```

       Output:

       ```
       deployment.apps/python-hello-app deleted
       service "python-hello-app-lb" deleted
       ```

       Your application is now removed from your cluster.

 ## What's Next

-You have successfully created a Hello World Python application, deployed it to a Kubernetes cluster and made it accessible on the internet, using the Flask framework.
+You have successfully created a Hello World Python application, deployed it to a Kubernetes cluster, and made it accessible on the internet using the Flask framework.

-Check out these sites to explore more information about development with Oracle products:
+Check out these resources to explore more information about development with Oracle products:

   * [Oracle Developers Portal](https://developer.oracle.com/)
   * [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/)

 {% endslides %}